TosbackCgusBridge-Bot/CGUs-versions/Nadaguides/Privacy Policy.md

 NADAguides.com uses third-party advertising companies and advertising networks such as Google to serve ads to the user on NADAguides.com's behalf when the user visits NADAguides.com's Web site.
 These companies may use information (not including the user's name, address, email address or telephone number) about the user's visits to this and other Web sites in order to provide advertisements about goods and services of interest to the user.
 For more information about this practice and information about not having this information used by these companies, please visit http://www.networkadvertising.org/optout\_nonppii.asp.

-If you do not want your information to be used for marketing by NADAguides, do not provide the information, "opt in" or otherwise agree to such use, or "opt out," as appropriate.
+If you do not want your information to be used for marketing by National Appraisal Guides, Inc., do not provide the information, "opt in" or otherwise agree to such use, or "opt out," as appropriate.

 Security

-NADAguides takes commercially reasonable steps to ensure information we gather on our website is stored in a secure manner.
+National Appraisal Guides, Inc. takes commercially reasonable steps to ensure information we gather on our website is stored in a secure manner.
 Any credit card information you may provide us is secured for transmission over the Internet using industry-standard Secure Sockets Layer (SSL) encryption.
 While we work hard to protect your privacy, no physical or electronic security system is impenetrable, or invulnerable to attack, including your own, and the ones used to transmit your data to us.
 We cannot and do not guarantee that our systems, or your information, will be secure.

-In the unlikely event that NADAguides, one of its business units or substantially all of its assets is acquired by another company, information on our visitors would be among the transferred assets.
+In the unlikely event that National Appraisal Guides, Inc., one of its business units or substantially all of its assets is acquired by another company, information on our visitors would be among the transferred assets.

 Changes to this privacy policy

-NADAguides may occasionally update this privacy policy.
+National Appraisal Guides, Inc. may occasionally update this privacy policy.
 When we do, we will also revise the "last updated" date at the bottom of the privacy policy.
 We encourage you to periodically review this privacy policy to stay informed about how we are helping to protect the personal information we collect.
 Your continued use of the service constitutes your agreement to this privacy policy and any updates.

 Privacy Policies